 It has been well established that bacteriophage therapy is an innovative treatment for different types of infections, specifically the ones caused by multidrug resistant bacteria, for which many times there are no therapeutic options.
 Indeed, therapy using lytic bacteriophages presents itself has an efficient antimicrobial therapy approach in selected clinical environments due to its specificity and efficiency in lysing pathogenic bacteria.

-So far, TechnoPhage has relied on this platform to answer the needs of the infection therapeutic area, showing three different products in the pipeline: TP-102 for chronic ulcers, TP-122 for respiratory infections, TP-164 for urinary tract infections, and TA-201 for COVID-19.
+So far, TechnoPhage has relied on this platform to answer the needs of the infection therapeutic area, showing three different products in the pipeline: TP-102 for chronic ulcers, TP-122 for respiratory infections, TP-164 for urinary tract infections.

 TechnoPhage has relied on two different technological platforms to answer the needs of the neuroscience therapeutic area: a biological platform for the development of recombinant single domain antibody fragments (TA products), and a drug repositioning platform using an in vivo model system for the screening of FDA approved small molecules (TZ products).